-Vaccine developer Intravacc launches hybrid business model to drive innovation and growth
+Vaccine Developer Intravacc Launches Hybrid Business Model to Drive Innovation and Growth

 Intravacc's proprietary vaccine pipeline

-Prior to its privatization on 1 January of this year, Intravacc was a governmental vaccine research institute with a rich pipeline of vaccine candidates against bacterial and viral infections.
-At the time, these vaccines, now part of Intravacc B.V., were developed on several patented platforms and the results of the relevant studies were published in leading scientific journals.
+Prior to its privatization on 1 January of this year, Intravacc was a vaccine research institute with a rich pipeline of vaccine candidates against bacterial and viral infections.
+At the time these vaccines, now part of Intravacc B.V., were developed on several patented platforms and the results of the relevant studies were published in leading scientific journals.
 The unique feature of these vaccines is their administration through the nose.
-The vaccines include sIPV (Polio), RSV, whooping cough (Bordetella Pertussis), and Gonococcal (Neisseria gonorrhoeae), but also the Avacc-10 vaccine against COVID-19, which is now under development.
-These proprietary vaccines will be marketed under a partnership or licensing agreement, following completion of a phase I clinical trial.
-These proprietary vaccines will eventually contribute about 20% to Intravacc's turnover.
+The vaccines include sIPV (Polio), RSV, whooping cough (Bordetella Pertussis), and Gonococcal (Neisseria gonorrhoeae) but also the Avacc 10 vaccine against COVID-19 which is now under development.
+These proprietary vaccines will be marketed under a partnership or licensing agreement, following completion of a phase I clinical trial and will eventually contribute to a revenue growth of approximately 20% for Intravacc.

-The excellent preclinical study results of Avacc-10 were recently published on the preprint site bioRxiv.
-In addition, Intravacc has started a promotional campaign (Avacc10video) to emphasize the importance of the nasal spray vaccine, that can also be used as a booster vaccine.
-Unlike the patented COVID-19 vaccines currently on the market, Avacc-10 is free of licensing fees and inexpensive to produce.
+The excellent preclinical study results of Avacc 10 were recently published (bioRxiv) and Intravacc has started a promotional campaign (Avacc10video) to emphasize the importance of a nasal spray vaccine that can also be used as a booster vaccine.
+Unlike the patented COVID-19 vaccines currently on the market, Avacc 10 is free of licensing fees and inexpensive to produce.
 Because it is free of licensing fees, this vaccine is also eligible for the WHO COVID-19 "Technology Access Pool (C-TAP) program".

 Dr. Jan Groen, Intravacc's CEO, responds: